 Finding and connecting with the right contact within an organization is what affects the most your conversion rates throughout the sales cycle, especially at the prospecting stage.
 Why would they be compelled to meet with you if what you sent is not relevant to them?

-We lay the emphasis on this key aspect of B2B Sales Prospecting because we know what most Business Developers usually focus on (we’ve been there).
+We lay the emphasis on this key aspect because we know what most Business Developers usually focus on (we’ve been there).
 When to call, when to send an email, when to text, whether or not you should use emojis… Business Developers have a lot on their minds that can hinder their focus on what really matters.
 In the end, what will drive better results is your ability to connect with the people that are ready to buy from you.

 How to Build Lists of Prospects

 Once your Target Market has been defined and you have identified Ideal Client Profiles, you have to find the real-life people that fit those criteria.
 Of course, you will also need their contact information so you can reach out to them.
 And, voilà, here's your list!

 OK, seriously, what information do you need to have a good prospecting file and how do you populate the file?